Hobbies and interests

 FinalistBio

-Being a first-generation student at California State University, Dominguez Hills pursuing a bachelor’s degree in criminal justice has driven me to the legal field and using my legal knowledge to make a positive impact on the lives of others.
-I have a strong desire to uplift communities.
+My life goal is to pursue a career as an attorney with my bachelor’s degree in criminal justice has driven me to the legal field to make a positive impact on the lives of others.
 I am pursuing a profession in the legal field because I believe it offers the opportunity to help people and change lives.
-Aiming to achieve personal growth and fulfillment in the legal field.
+I believe I’m a great candidate because I am a highly organized individual, an attentive listener and I have a strong desire to uplift communities.

 Education